UtrechtUniversity/nudging/README.md

 ### Calculate nudge succes per subject
 `poetry run python src/nudge_success.py`

-This generates a csv file for each study in `data/interim`.
+This generates a csv file for each study in `data/interim` and a combined csv file `data/interim/combioned.csv`.
 Each row represents a subject and contains personal information and nudge success calculated using propensity score matching.

 ### Calculate probability of nudge succes per subgroup
 `poetry run python src/nudge_probability.py`

 By default logistic regression is used, but you can also select naive Bayes with:

 `poetry run python src/nudge_probability.py naive_bayes`

-The predicted nudge probabilty per subgroup is written to `data/processed/nudge_probability.csv`.
+The predicted nudge probability per subgroup is written to `data/processed/nudge_probability.csv`.